criteo/vault-auth-plugin-chef/README.md

-# Vault Authentication plufin for Chef
+# Vault Authentication plugin for Chef

+## At the moment the README is lacking important information and should not be considered complete

 This repository contain the source code of the vault authentication plugin for chef.